skydoves/Orbital/README.md

 You should bear in mind these three aspects:

-- **OrbitalScope**: The `OrbitalScope` function starts a scope, which measures and pre-calculates the layout size and position for all child layouts.
+- **Orbital**: The `Orbital` function starts a scope, which measures and pre-calculates the layout size and position for all child layouts.
 Fundamentally, it initiates a reusable Compose node for the given content, which makes all magic things under the hood.
-You can utilize the `OrbitalScope` in nested ways based on your specific scenarios, as illustrated in the code above.
+You can utilize the `Orbital` in nested ways based on your specific scenarios, as illustrated in the code above.
 - **rememberMovableContentOf**: Utilize this function to remember a movable Composable function, allowing it to be relocated within the Compose tree.
 All items intended for transformation should be pre-defined using this function, enabling you to display different content based on various situations.
-All content defined using `rememberMovableContentOf` must be employed within the `OrbitalScope`.
+All content defined using `rememberMovableContentOf` must be employed within the `Orbital`.
 - **animateBounds**: This serves as the delegate of the `Modifier` to compute distinct layout sizes based on various situations.
 It should be used in conjunction with the `rememberMovableContentOf` function.

 ## Find this repository useful? :heart: